April 22, 2026

 Understanding the problem is half the battle.
 The other half is knowing which fixes will actually help increase revenue.

 Some changes deliver immediate impact: making touch targets bigger on mobile, removing banners that block buy buttons, fixing unresponsive elements, or clarifying what's actually clickable.
 These aren't glamorous, but they remove friction fast.
+The fastest wins often come from improving high-intent points identified through conversion rates analytics, not redesigning the entire flow.

 The bigger wins come from rethinking your conversion rate optimization strategies entirely.
 Maybe your site architecture makes it impossible to find anything.
 Or your campaigns target people who want completely different products.
 Maybe your checkout flow has so many steps that motivated buyers give up halfway through.